rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P10_Model_Predictive_Controller/README.md

 ## 3. Polynomial Fitting and MPC Preprocessing

-A polynomial is fitted to waypoints.
-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

 The waypoints for the simulator lake course are first transformed to vehicle coordinate system via transformation and rotation as

 ```c++